 - -n, -nodelist [nodelist] where the nodelist is a cluster description as described above. - -c -components [component list] .
 The component list is a blank-delimited list of components including or, rm, sm, pm, ws, broker to start an individual component, or all to start all of the components.
 NOTE: It is usually an error to start any of these components more than once.
-However start\sim allows it, to permit error injection.
+However start\sim allows it, to permit error injection. - -nothreading If specified, the command does not run in multi-threaded mode even if it is supported on the local platform.

-15.1.4 Stopping a Simulated Cluster
+14.1.5 Stopping a Simulated Cluster